-Conjoint.ly is committed to the learning and professional development of students and supports the work of academics in various fields.
-We do so through two means:
+Conjoint.ly is committed to the learning and professional development of students and supports the work of academics in various fields, through two means:

-- A special academic fee waiver program of the cost of Conjoint.ly licence.
+- A special academic fee waiver program for the cost of Conjoint.ly licence.

 - The fee waiver does not cover the “Extras” (such as sample of respondents, translation, Quick Feedback and other services).